PCs will create 40,000 new jobs in 4 years, Pallister says | CBC News

 The PCs unveiled details Friday of one of the party's five guarantees it is making to voters should they be re-elected on Sept.
 10.

-As part of his Manitoba Works Jobs Growth plan, Pallister said he'd act on the recommendations of a provincial review of city planning, zoning and permitting, which found a sluggish process is crippling growth in the economy.
+As part of his Manitoba Works Jobs Growth plan, Pallister said he'd act on the recommendations of a provincial review of planning, zoning and permitting, which found a sluggish permitting process in Winnipeg is crippling growth in the economy.

 Pallister also said his party would add jobs by fast-tracking Manitoba's skills, talent and knowledge strategy, creating green jobs and spending more money on highways, the mining sector, tourism and the film industry.